SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/introducing-docc-to-the-swift-package-index.md

 ---

 DocC, introduced at WWDC 2021, is Apple’s recommended way to provide package documentation.

-{
-- looks great
+- `TODO looks great`
-- despite some initial updates still a bit tricky to set up for hosting }
+- `TODO despite some initial updates still a bit tricky to set up for hosting`

 ![A screenshot showing a sample documentation page.][/images/documentation-tca.png]

 ## How does the Swift Package Index help?
-We’ve updated our build system to not only build package but also generate their documentation and make it available from the package page itself.
+We’ve updated our build system to not only build packages but also generate their documentation and make it available from the package page itself.
+If a package comes with documentation, you can find a link to it in the sidebar.

 ![A screenshot showing the documentation link on a package page.][/images/documentation-link.png]

-There are only two steps you, as the package author, need to take in order to benefit from this setup:
+There are only two steps you, as the package author, need to take to host your documentation on the Swift Package Index:

 1. Add the [swift-docc-plugin][1] documentation plugin to your `Package.swift` manifest file, if you haven’t done so already.
 2. Create a `.spi.yml` file in the root of your package repository telling us which targets to build and store documentation for.

+### Update your package manifest

-The first step you have likely already done if you have tried to generate documentation locally.
+The first step you have likely already done if you’ve worked with DocC locally.
 If not, here is the snippet you can simply add to the end of your `Package.swift` manifest:

 ```swift
 #if swift(>=5.6)